Minority Report (film): Development

 Production was delayed for several years.
 The original plan was to begin filming after Cruise's Mission: Impossible 2 was finished, but that film ran over schedule, which also allowed Spielberg time to bring in screenwriter Scott Frank to rework Cohen's screenplay.
 John August did an uncredited draft to polish the script, and Frank Darabont was also invited to rewrite, but was by then busy with The Majestic.
 The film closely follows Scott Frank's final script (completed May 16, 2001), and contains much of Cohen's third draft (May 24, 1997).
 Frank removed the character of Senator Malcolm from Cohen's screenplay, and inserted Burgess, who became the "bad guy".
 He also rewrote Witwer from a villain to a "good guy", as he was in the short story.
 In contrast to Spielberg's next science fiction picture, War of the Worlds, which he called "100 percent character" driven, Spielberg said the story for Minority Report became "50 percent character and 50 percent very complicated storytelling with layers and layers of murder mystery and plot."
-According to film scholar Warren Buckland, Cohen and Frank apparently did not see the Goldman and Schusett screenplay, but instead worked on their own adaptation.
-Goldman and Schusett, however, claimed the pair used a lot of material from their script, so the issue went through the Writer's Guild arbitration process.
+According to film scholar Warren Buckland, Cohen and Frank apparently did not see the Goldman and Shusett screenplay, but instead worked on their own adaptation.
+Goldman and Shusett, however, claimed the pair used a lot of material from their script, so the issue went through the Writer's Guild arbitration process.
 They won a partial victory; they were not given writing credits, but were listed as executive producers.
 The film was delayed again so Spielberg could finish A.I. after the death of his friend Stanley Kubrick.
 When Spielberg originally signed on to direct, he planned to have an entirely different supporting cast.
 He offered the role of Witwer to Matt Damon, Iris Hineman to Meryl Streep, Burgess to Ian McKellen, Agatha to Cate Blanchett, and Lara to Jenna Elfman.
-Streep declined the role, Damon opted out, and the other roles were recast due to the delays.
+Streep declined the role, Damon opted out due to scheduling conflicts with Ocean's Eleven, and the other roles were recast due to the delays.
 Spielberg also offered the role of Witwer to Javier Bardem, who turned it down.